Top 10 Volunteer Retention Strategies that Actually Work

 8. Give Volunteers a Professional Boost

-Did you know that there are several things that you can do to positively impact a volunteer’s career and future?
-These career-development opportunities include:
+There are several things that you can do to positively impact a volunteer’s career and future including:

 - Providing dedicated volunteers with leadership opportunities.
 Some of your volunteers contribute more of their time than others.
 Offer these experienced supporters the opportunity to take their engagement to the next level by becoming peer leaders.
 These individuals can grow their leadership skills by directing a small group of volunteers during an opportunity or helping out with your training process.